Accommodations Guide

 Students approved for this accommodation still must follow the expectations and requirements outlined in the syllabus.
 Course attendance policies are set by faculty and depend on University policy, course learning objectives, departmental policy, scheduled experiential activities (i.e., labs), and accrediting body standards.
 Faculty are not required to modify essential course requirements in order to implement flex accommodations.

-However, your Flex Plan agreement will outline additional flexibilities that the DAC has implemented on your behalf to make the course accessible.
-If you have any questions, you should contact the DAC at 360-650-3083 or DRSFrontDesk@wwu.edu
+However, your Flex Plan agreement will outline additional flexibility.
+If you have any questions or concerns, you should contact the DAC at 360-650-3083 or DRSFrontDesk@wwu.edu.

 If faculty believe that implementing Flex plan accommodations will constitute a fundamental alteration of course learning objectives, faculty should contact Dr. Josef Mogharreban at DAC.
 Denial of approved disability-related accommodations is an institutional decision made by an ad-hoc committee assembled by the DAC.